sonertari/SSLproxy/README.md

 because in order to maximize the chances that a connection can be successfully split, SSLsplit accepts all certificates by default, including self-signed ones.
 See [The Risks of SSL Inspection](https://insights.sei.cmu.edu/cert/2015/03/the-risks-of-ssl-inspection.html) for the reasons of this difference.
+You can disable this feature by the VerifyPeer option.

 #### Client certificates